Due Diligence

 Common discretionary expenses:

-A word of caution: QoE teams will verify these add-backs.
-If the seller cannot support which expenses are truly discretionary, they will not be added back.
+A word of caution: the QoE team will verify these add-backs.
+If the seller claims $15K in "personal meals" but cannot provide documentation showing which meals were personal versus business, a good provider will not add them back.
 Documentation matters.

 Working Capital Normalization